gaqzi/reflections/content/python/self_type.md

 ...
 ```

-In the above snippet, first I had to declare a `TypeVar` and bound that to the `Animal` class.
+In the above snippet, first I had to declare a `TypeVar` and bind that to the `Animal` class.
 Then I had to explicitly type the `cls` variable in the `from_description` method.
 This time, the type checker will be happy.
 While this isn't a lot of work, it surely goes against the community convention.
 Usually, we don't explicitly type the `self`, `cls` variables and instead, let the type checker figure out their types.
 Also, subjectively, this sticks out like a sore thumb.

-PEP-673 allows us to solve this issue elegantly:
+PEP-673 allows us to solve the issue elegantly:

 ```python